Organize kids’ school papers in a simple system that helps you eliminate clutter while cherishing the memories.

 Save the extra special pieces.

 After the test or art project has been displayed, if it is extra special and holds meaning, we save it.
 Right now, what we are doing is using a small box for each child.
 However, I am thinking about trying to use the binder method for paper and keeping the small box for mementos.
+Update: We have switched to using Memory Books and LOVE it!
+Learn how to set this up here!

 Here are some other great ways to store the special school papers and mementos.